rock-core/rock-and-syskit/source/component_networks/reusable_networks.html.md

 Data types sometimes are semantically complex, that is combine more than one data into a single sample.
 The canonical example is a pose, which provides both a position and an orientation.
-However, there are other systems that may provide only an orientation or only a pose.
+However, there are other systems that may provide only an orientation or only a position.
 Within Rock, in order to allow a pose output to be connected to an orientation input, one must use the same data type.
 This means that the type (in our pose example, `/base/samples/RigidBodyState`) can represent a complex data (the full pose) as